 - Fall out of wheelchair: This can occur when support belts are not properly used

 - Nursing home staff ignores a resident’s requests for help: Many times, a resident will fall when rushing to the restroom after nursing home staff ignores their requests for assistance

 - Failure to use call buttons or bed alarms: These devices need to be used to alert staff when a resident attempts to move without assistance

 - Inadequate equipment: Some residents need to be provided with wheelchairs, walkers, grab bars and support belts

 No Recovery, No Fee for Your Toms River NJ Nursing Home Fall Case

 A lawsuit can help you obtain justice for the injuries suffered by your loved one.
 A lawsuit can also help to deter future acts of negligence by the nursing home.
 You have the power to prevent future injuries to residents in other nursing homes.
 Legal action can encourage nursing homes to change their protocols and policies.

 If someone you love has been injured in a nursing home setting, you need to take steps to ensure that their legal rights are protected.
-The personal injury attorneys at Lombardi and Lombardi can help because we have more than 35 years of experience with nursing home fall cases.
+The personal injury attorneys at Lombardi and Lombardi, P.A., can help because we have more than 35 years of experience with nursing home fall cases.
 We also have offices conveniently located in Brick and Freehold, so we are always available for a convenient in-person appointment.
 To schedule a free consultation about your case, call us or contact us online.